cassianoperin/Orion-CHIP8-Emulator/README.md

 1. Add SCHIP and other extensions https://github.com/janitor-raus/CubeChip/tree/master/test_roms

-2) Reduce the number of global variables and code cleaning

-3) Change graphics array to dynamic destroy and recreate window after? https://stackoverflow.com/questions/3827892/how-can-i-change-the-size-of-an-array-in-c

-6.5 SCHIP -
+	1.1.
+SCHIP Raus recommendations:
 -  with the exception of 2 or 3 known games that need that original behavior to look right (but not necessary to work right), everything else works fine following the behavior of "modern superchip"
 - which is basically a step down from the functionality of xochip with a lot less rules to how it works -- legacy superchip: always 128x64 resolution, lores coords/draws are doubled (thus why scrolls are half as effective too), dxy0 draws 8x16 sprites, vf will either be 0 or 1.
 In hires, collisions count per-row (so vf can be > 1), and dxy0 draws 16x16 sprites.
 -- modern superchip: resolution is either 64x32 or 128x64 depending on lores/hires respectively. vf collision is only ever 0 or 1. both modes in dxy0 draw 16x16.
+   1.2.
+Gulrak SCHIP recommendations:
+-  in legacy SCHIP, lores mode is using display wait, while hires is not

+2) Reduce the number of global variables and code cleaning

+3) Change graphics array to dynamic destroy and recreate window after? https://stackoverflow.com/questions/3827892/how-can-i-change-the-size-of-an-array-in-c

-7) Gulrak:
+4) Gulrak:
 - Assembly:
 -- https://johnearnest.github.io/Octo/docs/Manual.html
 -- https://chip8.gulrak.net/
 -- https://groups.google.com/g/comp.sys.hp48/c/e7In51mOgHY
 -- https://github.com/rkdud007/solchip8 ???
 -- https://github.com/gulrak/chiplet
--  in legacy SCHIP, lores mode is using display wait, while hires is not

 8) Disable old C Emulator